InsertKoinIO/koin/koin-projects/docs/reference/koin-test/testing.md

 }
 ```

-!> koin-test project is not tied anymroe to mockito
+!> koin-test project is not tied anymore to mockito

 ## Mocking out of the box